MegaStunt49/Projet_IDAW/backend/README.md

 Fetches repas information.
 There are two ways to retrieve data:
 1. By repas ID (`/repas.php/id/{id}`) : gets the repas with corresponding id.
 2. By login (`/repas.php/login/{login}`) : gets all repas from the user corresponding to login.
+3. Self (`/repas.php/self`) : Same as login but automatically fetch the user's login.

 **Request**